wardnaa/Tri3/README.md

   $ sudo apt-get install php-mysql

   # Minimalist
-  note : You can use xampp to make it easier and simpler to run this tool
+  note : You can also use xampp to make it easier and simpler to run this tool
   $ start apache2
   $ start mysql server
   $ copy Tri3 folder to yourinstallerfile/xampp/htdocs/